beloved2017/test2/README.md

 # test2
-this is my test2

-This is a new localhost added form my computer
+This is the second example